seanpursani/superhero-api/README.md

 # Superhero Api

 This Spring Boot Api intends to consume the official Marvel Api and store Superhero objects in a PostgreSQL object-relational database.
 It uses CRUD operations to allow users to interact with resources through a series of endpoints listed in the controllers.
+It attempts to follow the conventions of a RESTful api and is purely for educational purposes.

 # Lessons Learned